typelevel/cats-effect/site/src/main/mdoc/datatypes/io.md

   those operations is also possible to cancel.
 It includes, but is not limited to waiting on `Mvar.take`, `Mvar.put` and `Deferred.get`.

-  We should also note that `flatMap` chains are not auto-cancelable.
+  We should also note that `flatMap` chains are not auto-cancelable, they are cancellable only if the `flatMap` chain happens *after* an asynchronous boundary mentioned above, after an asynchronous boundary, cancellation checks are performed on every N `flatMap`.
   Asynchronous boundaries are important for fairness and it's not reasonable to expect interruption in its' absence.
 With `IO`, fairness needs to be managed explicitly, the protocol being easy to follow and predictable in a WYSIWYG fashion.
 Try to avoid very long, or never-ending loops without it.

 2. `IO` tasks that are cancelable, usually become non-terminating on `cancel`